+[Page 105]

-Such is the problem of the Jewish minority, given with a frankness which will evoke much criticism, but given in this way in the hope that because it is prompted by love, the Jews will shoulder their own responsibilities, will cease crying aloud to the Gentiles to solve the problem alone, and will begin to cooperate with a full sense of [page 158] spiritual understanding and so aid the thousands of Gentiles who earnestly want to help.
-There has never been a time when the Gentile world has been more keen to do what is right by the Jew or more anxious to solve his problem and make restitution for all he has suffered.
+Such is the problem of the Jewish minority, given with a frankness which will evoke much criticism, but given in this way in the hope that because it is prompted by love, the Jews will shoulder their own responsibilities, will cease crying aloud to the Gentiles to solve the problem alone, and will begin to cooperate with a full sense of spiritual understanding and so aid the thousands of Gentiles who earnestly want to help.
+There has never been a time when the Gentile world has been more keen to do what is right by the Jew or more anxious to solve this problem and make restitution for all he has suffered.
 Changed inner attitudes are needed on both sides, but very largely on the side of the Jews; there is evidence that these new attitudes are germinating, even if the finding of the right solution may take much time.
 There are Jews who today are saying what is said here.

 2. The Negro Problem

 This problem is totally different to that of the Jews.
-In the first case you have an exceedingly ancient people who for thousands of years have played their part in the arena of world history and who have developed a culture and identified themselves with a civilization which has enabled them to take their place on equal terms with what we call the “civilized” peoples.
-In the case of the Negro, we are considering a people who have (during the past two hundred years) begun to rise in the scale of human endeavor and have, in that time, made amazing progress against great odds and much opposition.
-Two hundred years ago, the Negroes were all to be found in Africa and are still to be found there in their countless millions; two hundred years ago, they were what the European and American regarded as “raw savages”, divided into countless tribes, living in a state of nature, primitive, warlike, totally uneducated from the modern point of view, ruled by chieftains and under the guidance of tribal Gods, controlled by tribal taboos, differing greatly from each other—the Pygmy and the Bechuanaland warrior would appear to have no point of resemblance except their color— [page 159] constantly fighting among themselves and raiding each other’s territory.
+In the first case you have an exceedingly ancient people who for thousands of years have played their part in the arena of world history and who have developed a culture and identified themselves with a civilization which has enabled them to take their place on equal terms with what we call the "civilized" peoples.
+In the case of the Negro, we are considering a people who have (during the past two hundred years) begun to rise in the scale of human endeavour and have, in that time, made amazing progress against great odds and much opposition.
+Two hundred years ago, the Negroes were all to be found in Africa and are still there in the millions; two hundred years ago, they were what the European and American regarded as "raw savages", divided into countless tribes, living in a state of nature, primitive, warlike, totally uneducated from the modern point of view, ruled by chieftains and under the guidance of [Page 106] tribal Gods, controlled by tribal taboos, differing greatly from each other—the Pygmy and the Bechuanaland warrior would appear to have no point of resemblance except their colour—constantly fighting among themselves and raiding each other's territory.

 For centuries they have been exploited and driven into slavery, first by the Arabs, then later by those who purchased them from the slave- owners and carried them into slavery to the United States or to the West Indies.
-They have been exploited also by the European nations who seized vast territories in Africa and enriched themselves on the produce of those countries and the labor of their inhabitants—the French in the French Sudan, the Belgians in the Belgian Congo, the Dutch and the British in South Africa and the West Coast of Africa, the Germans in German East Africa and the Italians in Eastern Africa.
+They have been exploited also by the European nations who seized vast territories in Africa and enriched themselves on the produce of those countries and the labour of their inhabitants—the French in the French Sudan, the Belgians in the Belgian Congo, the Dutch and the British in South Africa and the West Coast of Africa, the Germans in German East Africa and the Italians in Eastern Africa.
 It is a sorry story of cruelty, theft and exploitation on the part of the white race, though much good also came out of it for the black race.
-I am not writing historically, but have attempted in these few words to give a general retrospect.
-The story of these relationships is still unfinished, and unless it is concluded in righteousness and justice may continue to be a sad and terrible one.
-There is however much improvement in the internal history of these territories, controlled by the white race but inhabited by the black, and there is much reason for optimism and the hope of still greater freedom and liberty.
+The story of these relationships is still unfinished, and unless it is conducted in the future with righteousness and justice, may terminate in tragedy.
+There is, however, much improvement in the internal history of these territories, and there is much reason for optimism.